Student Finance: What’s changed and what remains the same?

 Maintenance support

-So that’s the tuition covered!
-However, these students of ours have living expenses, and often this is where many parents get a bit confused and misunderstood.
+Great, tuition is sorted!
+However, our students also have living expenses, and this is where many parents are often confused and misunderstood.

-The average student spends £924/month on accommodation, food, transport, textbooks, plus anything else you deem essential.
-This rises to £1089 if you are planning to study in London.
-This survey took place in 2022, so the actual figures will undoubtedly be higher.
+The average student spends £1104/month on accommodation, rent, food, transport, textbooks, plus anything else you deem essential.
+This will be more if they are planning to study in London.
 Do bear in mind local variations in costs occur.

 What is a maintenance loan?

 Your child can apply for a maintenance loan payable directly to them, so they need to learn to budget carefully.
 When it’s gone, it’s gone!
-It’s paid termly in England and monthly in Scotland.
+It’s paid each term in England and monthly in Scotland.

 The table shows the maximum figure you could apply for.
 However, you aren’t guaranteed to get this!
 We recommend you apply early so a ‘plan b’ can be put in place if unsuccessful.